-Second, we argue that one’s view about the normative question leads to a different legal treatment of MBOs.
-Relying on deal price as a measure of fair value is supported by the view that public investors are entitled to the value of the company without the CEO.
-The appraisal remedy, in contrast, is consistent with the other approach.
-To see why, consider the prevalent method for valuing companies, the discounted cash flow method (DCF).
-This method is notorious for its reliance on hired-gun experts that produce divergent valuations.
+Second, different answers to the normative question lead to different legal treatment of MBOs.
+Reliance on the deal price as a measure of fair value is supported by the view that public investors are entitled only to the value of the company without the CEO.
+The appraisal remedy, in contrast, is consistent with the opposite view.
+To see why, consider the DCF method, which is the prevailing method for valuing companies but is notorious for its reliance on hired-gun experts who produce divergent valuations and is known for its reliance on assessments of future cash flows.
 Our analysis, in contrast, identifies a feature that would exist even if expert opinions were not biased.
-The DCF method relies on future cash flows.
-This measure takes into account both past cash flows and management projections.
-Thus, this method of valuation captures the unique value produced by the superstar CEO (unless she postponed implementing plans).
+Taking into account not only past cash flows but also management projections for future cash flows, it captures the unique value a superstar CEO would produce were the superstar to stay with the company.

-Now consider an auction led by the board.
+Now consider an MBO conducted by a board-led auction.
 The CEO announces that she will join only one of the bidders.
-Even with a ‘clean’ process and full information, if the CEO is uniquely valuable, then other bidders would offer a lower price for the company than that offered by the CEO simply because the company is worth less without its CEO.
-In contrast, if the CEO is not uniquely valuable, a robust market check could produce superior bids.
+Even when the process is “clean” and all parties are fully informed, if the CEO is uniquely valuable, the other bidders will offer a lower price than the CEO is offering simply because the company is worth less without its CEO.
+If the CEO is not uniquely valuable however, a robust market check will produce higher bids.

-Note that in our superstar CEO example, the more valuable the CEO, the ‘fair value’ of the company shares will likely be higher with appraisal.
-The appraisal remedy will take into account the past contribution of the CEO to firm value.
-It does not formally incorporate the CEO identity into the model.
+Note that in our superstar CEO example, the more valuable the CEO, the higher the appraised “fair value” of the company’s shares will be because the appraisal method takes into account the CEO’s past contribution to firm value (although it does not formally incorporate the CEO’s identity into the model).
 Other bidders, in contrast, will try to assess the expected value of the company without its superstar CEO.

-Thus, to the extent that public investors are not entitled to the extra value that the CEO produces, then relying on the deal price is preferable to judicial valuation.
-On the other hand, the appraisal remedy will tend to provide public investors with a share of the extra value attributable to the CEO leadership.
+Thus, if shareholders are deemed not to be entitled to the extra value the CEO produces, relying on the deal price is preferable to judicial valuation because the appraisal remedy tends to provide public investors with a share of the extra value attributable to the CEO’s leadership.

-Moreover, unlike the case of self-dealing, this regime does not require courts to determine whether the CEO is indeed uniquely valuable.
-If he is not valuable, other bidders will offer better value, and there will be little difference between the value under appraisal and the deal price method.
+Moreover, unlike in the case of self-dealing, reliance on the deal price does not require courts to determine whether a CEO is uniquely valuable.
+If the CEO is not, other bidders will bid higher and there will be little difference between the value determined using the appraisal and deal price methods.

 Our analysis does not mean that there are no other concerns with MBOs.
 Asymmetric information is a problem and management may take steps to deter other bidders.
-These concerns, however, should be incorporate into the deal process inquiry.
+These concerns, however, should be incorporated into the deal process inquiry.

-Note that our analysis differs from that that Guhan Subramanian offers.
-Indeed, he also recognizes the problem of “valuable CEOs” (to the best of our knowledge he was the first and only one to do so).
-His analysis, however, focuses on the obstacle that superstar CEOs might create for bidders – they cannot free ride the bid of the insiders because it may reflect the value with the CEO.
-In his view, this means that auctions are less likely to work.
-This analysis leads him to make several proposals to improve the deal process, and especially make sure that ‘valuable’ management works with other bidders, etc. But the ability of valuable CEO to offer a higher price is not necessarily a negative outcome.
-Rather, it reflects a normative question as to whether superstar CEOs—and not shareholders—are entitled to the extra value that they produce.
+Note that our analysis differs from Subramanian’s.
+While he also recognizes the problem of “valuable CEOs” (to the best of our knowledge he was the first and remains the only one to do so), he focuses on the obstacle superstar CEOs might create for bidders: they cannot benefit from insiders’ bids because those bids may reflect the value with the CEO.
+In his view, that means auctions are less likely to work.
+His analysis led him to make several proposals to improve the dealmaking process, the most important one being ensuring that “valuable” managers work with other bidders.
+But the ability of valuable CEOs to offer higher prices is not necessarily a negative outcome.
+Rather, it reflects the normative question of whether superstar CEOs alone—and not shareholders—are entitled to the extra value they produce.

 Acquisitions by Third Parties